NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Charge time decreased to 7 frames from 11
     - Grabbable the entire move
 - 2B(B) has less recovery frames
+- 2B(A)
+    - Transitions 2 frames faster
+    - String connects OTG
+    - Can’t be jumped on block
 - 2BB(B)
     - Does not low crush at the end
     - Can be grabbed